 Inadequate integration planning and execution are cited as the most common points of failure.
 Ultimately, for an acquisition or merger to create value, the combination must become more than the sum of the parts.
 To achieve this, companies have to approach post-merger integration with the same level of commitment and strategic intent as the transaction itself.

-“It is about tenureship.
+.
 Most people think the deal is done when the deal is closed, I actually believe the deal starts when the deal closes.
-The deal is done when you have delivered the value that the deal is predicated on,” says Faizul Ali, Transaction Advisory Services, Technology, Media & Entertainment and Telecommunications.
+The deal is done when you have delivered the value that the deal is predicated on,” says Faizul Ali, Strategy and Transactions, Technology, Media & Entertainment and Telecommunications.